Configuration reference

 function has lower memory needs by default because most memory heavy tasks are handled by the console

 function.
-Both default memory values are the lowest amount possible.
+Both default memory values are the lowest amount possible without impact to performance.
 If you lower them more, there might be issues during your function execution.

 Low memory termination